 We invite contributions from readers.
 We are glad to receive new information and new articles about communities, personalities, and events.

 This particular overview of the history of the Canadian Orthodox Church is only a beginning.
-To be properly comprehensive, this history would require details of the life and work of particular priests, deacons and laymen and women who have, in their multitudes, worked hard and faithfully as Christians throughout their lives.
+To be properly comprehensive, this history would require details of the life and work of very many particular priests, deacons and laymen and women who have, in their multitudes, worked hard and faithfully as Christians throughout their lives.

 Note : the website is under construction - please be patient.Use the following categories to browse the content: